Benefits

 you are no longer providing for the child

-You must notify NAV if you are receiving a pension or other financial support from a private or other public source.
+You must notify Nav if you are receiving a pension or other financial support from a private or other public source.

-You must also notify us if you are receiving any other form of financial support from NAV.
+You must also notify us if you are receiving any other form of financial support from Nav.

-You must notify NAV if you will be staying in an institution, such as a health care institution or prison.
+You must notify Nav if you will be staying in an institution, such as a health care institution or prison.
 Your unemployment benefit payments will be stopped while you are in the institution.

 If you are staying in a treatment facility, you may be entitled to sickness benefit.